OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore/Environment/Shell/README.md

 }
 ```

 In addition you can specify a `Tenant` Setting by using the Tenant Name, in this example the `Default` tenant.
-The Tenant must exist, and you need to include a `State` key for it to be recognised.
-The value of the key is not important as it will be overwritten by the value in the `tenants.json` file.
+The Tenant must exist, and you need to include a `State` key for it to be recognised by `IShellConfiguration`.
+The value of the key is not important as the value in the `tenants.json` file will be used.
 Note: The tenant name is case sensitive.

 ```
 {